ZdenekSrotyr/release-notes-generator/README.md

    - Provides detailed logging for troubleshooting

 These optimizations significantly reduce processing time and improve reliability, especially for organizations with many repositories or repositories with extensive tag histories.

+## Release Notes Logic

+The tool follows specific logic when determining which release notes to generate:

+1. **Change Detection**:
+   - Only creates release notes when actual changes exist between tags
+   - Skips tags that have no code changes or commits between them
+   - Logs information about skipped releases for monitoring

+2. **De-duplication**:
+   - Checks if a release note already exists for a specific tag before creating it
+   - Uses file naming based on tag timestamp to ensure uniqueness
+   - Prevents duplicate release notes when running the tool multiple times

+3. **Incremental Processing**:
+   - With `--since-last-run`, only processes new tags since the last execution
+   - Efficiently handles new tags without reprocessing existing ones

+This approach ensures that the release notes are meaningful and represent actual changes in the codebase.

 ## Customizing Output